bilal-amjad-dev/kubernetes/service/lab.md

 **Note:** *For the Service to connect to the Pod, you need to add a label to the Pod's metadata.*

-Here's an updated version of the Pod YAML that includes the required label.

 `vi pod.yaml`
 ```bash